 Appropriately Uses Anti-Anxiety Medication

-This is the percent of residents who were given antianxiety medications.
-Antianxiety drugs are administered to residents experiencing anxiety and depression.
+This is the percent of patients given antianxiety drugs.
+These drugs are typically prescribed to residents experiencing depression and anxiety.

 Managing Depression Among Residents